Skip to main content

 Master each chunk to complete the bigger picture …

-- *Third*, do it yourself to consolidate knowledge.
+3. Do it yourself to consolidate the new knowledge.

 Chunk Problems